node-js-tutorial/apue-js/01-UNIX-System-Overview.md

 Popular operating systems you heard might be Windows Mac or Linux.
 While UNIX sounds like a unfamiliar OS and historical or may be old in someone's  opinion, why we should learn Unix instead of formers?

+In fact, Unix is a family of multitasking, multiuser computer operating systems that including BSD, Mac OSX, Linux and so on.
+With the huge family of operating systems, it could help us to learn from more orginal system.
+I bet you will be interested.

+Learn the Unix system  with traditional C  language and old-fashioned descriptions, is a  difficult task (and could require many extra learning that can be avoid).
+This chapter provides a encapsulated tour of Unix System from JavaScript programmer's perspective.

+We’ll give some brief JavaScript code examples of terms and concepts that used to be describeb by C. We'll talk about these features in much more detail in later chapters.
+This chapter also provides an introduction to and overview of the functions provided by the Unix System for programmers new to this environment.

 ## UNIX Architecture